bilgino/angularforddd/README.md

 ![](src/assets/images/Up_Down_Flow.png)

-Domain models should not be used directly in the presentation layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than view layer concerns.
+Domain models shouldn't be used in the presentation layer or sent via message-passing queues.
+The domain model focuses on invariants and use cases rather than presentation layer needs.
 Introducing view model providers in the frontend design system for the purpose of building complex user interfaces allows us to satisfy the needs of the presentation layer and only querying dependencies that are essential to view properties.
 In complex UX flows, CQRS can help to avoid over-bloated single models for every use case scenario.
 A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 An important aspect which is neglected by many frontend developers.

-A view model factory provider in the frontend design system has many advantages:
+A view model provider in the frontend design system has many advantages:

-- Separating concerns of each data model and the provider API
+- Separating concerns of each data model
 - Unidirectional data flow
-- Easily composing several API endpoints
+- Composing several API endpoints
-- Immutable query objects complies with the `.onPush` strategy
+- Immutable view models complies with the `.onPush` strategy
-- Sort and filter functions can be detached from template (https://angular.io/guide/styleguide#do-not-add-filtering-and-sorting-logic-to-pipes)
+- sort() and filter() pipes can be detached from templates (https://angular.io/guide/styleguide#do-not-add-filtering-and-sorting-logic-to-pipes)
-- Storing UI state on the server side, if necessary
-- Better testing ability

 **» Projection patterns**<br/>

 The "projection by entity" pattern makes domain events and eventual consistency redundant as changes will be reflected almost simultaneously.